Yandex Cloud

 pip install venv-pack pyarrow pandas catboost

-8. Archive the environment you got with the venv-pack command:
+8. Archive the environment by running the venv-pack command:

 venv-pack -o <archive_name>.tar.gz